naveen-rn/naveen-rn.github.io/index.md

 **HPE**
 January 2020 - Present

-Software Engineer in the Programming Environment - Message Passing Toolkit group
+Software Engineer in the Programming Environment - Message Passing Toolkit group.
+HPE acquired Cray, Inc. Continuing to be part of the Cray Programming Environment team working on the Message Passing software stack.

 **Cray, Inc.**
 December 2015 - December 2019